 Home occupations and non-conforming uses over the years have evolved into commercial developments without appropriate oversight of impacts to adjacent property owners and the community at large.

-There is an opportunity to support traditional family living arrangements, aging in place and mixed income objectives without additional land divisions by allowing “secondary dwelling units” that are appropriately located, sized and provided with high performing septic /wastewater treatment.
+Community has identified concerns regarding enforcement of nuisance issues (SLDC Section 1.2 & 1.4) which are being addressed through regular coordination with County staff.There is an opportunity to support traditional family living arrangements, aging in place and mixed income objectives without additional land divisions by allowing “accessory dwelling units” that are appropriately located, sized and provided with high performing septic /wastewater treatment.

 There is an opportunity to encourage and incentivize the preservation and assembly of agricultural and open space lands.